BLSQ/openhexa-templates-ds/PRPs/openhexa_pipeline_product_requirement_guideline.md

 - **Differs from:** The `sync_dhis2_to_dhis2` pipeline, which only checks freshness of data elements.

 ---
+## Documentation
+**Optional - good if you use gen AI tool**
+List here all documentation that you want to be used following that format:
+ - url
+ - usecase/goal
+Please place here OpenHexa documentation, DHIS2 api documentation, openhexa toolbox specific libraries you want to use (DHIS2, IASO, Kobotoolbox, etc.) or any other available and used library or API doc.
 ## 🌐 Endpoints & Actions

 **Mandatory – General guideline:**